Roshan-0512/Roshan-0512/README.md

 * Turning messy data into meaningful insights
 * Building tools that solve real-world problems
 * Learning new technologies and challenging myself
-* Coffee, curiosity, and debugging at 2 AM ☕

 > *"Great software isn't just about writing code—it's about solving the right problems."*